Denver Campus Facilities

 At Kenlyn Arabians, students perform routine health care on horses and learn about the overall equine industry from a real-life perspective.
 These off-campus labs also provide students with the following experiences: Viewing live births, observing breeding procedures, learning to safely handle rescued large animals, exposure to holistic/complementary medicine approaches, handling and treatment of a variety of farm animals, and learning about a not-for-profit’s equine assisted therapy program for at-risk youth.

 200+ internship options are available to students in their final quarter of training.
 Learn more on our Internship Page!

 Want a medical career working with animals?
 Contact Bel-Rea today and get started down the path to a career you’ll love!

-Campus Alerts: There are currently no campus alerts or closures.
+Campus Alerts: There are no campus closures or alerts, at this time.